elfoak/elfoak.github.io/_posts/2017-03-21-emacs-easypg.markdown

 To decrypt the encrypted parts, just select the PGP messages and issue `M-x epa-decrypt-region`

-Having to type password in every time when you open a file can quickly get tedious.
+Having to type the password in every time when you open a file can quickly get tedious.
 Fortunately GnuPG provides an utility called `gpg-agent` which can cache passwords for a pre-defined period of time.
-EasyPG can remember your passphrases for symmetric encryption.
+EasyPG can remember your password for symmetric encryption.

 Credentials caching can get complicated depending on which version of GnuPG you have in your system and the encryption methods your employ.
-It's best to consult relavent documentation for detailed instructions.
+It's best to consult relevant documentation for detailed instructions.

 ## *Update* <time>@ 2017-03-21</time>
 To use Emacs 25+ with GnuPG 2.1.x and above, set the below in your Emacs init file: